 Day 2- Exploring the Kreuzberg side of Berlin

 Not a lot of people know about this but Berlin has got a very young side to it by the name Kreuzberg.
 This place is less touristy and not covered in most of the Germany tour packages.
 Visit this old city to discover the slow life and do shopping at vintage clothing store and indie boutiques.
-Also, the city has some of the most beautiful cafes and restaurants to enjoy you lunch.
-After lunch visit the famous Tempelhofer Park, which is a historic airfield turned park now.
-Walk further from the park to cross the Oberbaum Bridge which used to serve as the border between East and West Berlin in older times.
-On the other side of the ridge is the East Side Gallery which is definitely among the best places to see in Germany.
-East Side Gallery has remnants of Berlin Wall with beautiful murals on it covered by international artists.
+Also, the city has some of the most beautiful cafes and restaurants to enjoy your lunch.
+After lunch visit the famous Tempelhofer park, which is a historic airfield turned park now.
+Walk further from the park to cross the Oberbaum bridge which used to serve as the border between East and West Berlin in older times.
+On the other side of the ridge is the East side gallery which is definitely among the best places to see in Germany.
+East side gallery has remnants of Berlin wall with beautiful murals on it covered by international artists.
 End your day by coming back to Berlin and having your dinner at one of the restaurants.

 Day 3- Day trip to Potsdam

 Spend your last day by taking a day trip to the city of Potsdam .Potsdam has a lot of offer to its tourists even for a day trip.
 After reaching here, visit the Sanssouci park.
 Also, Schloss Sanssouci is a palace constructed which resembles Versailles and was used before as a summer gateway for Frederick the Great.
 The whole palace is such a brilliant piece of art that you should not miss it at any cost when you are here.
 Have lunch at one of the local restaurants and head back to Berlin to spend the last evening in the sprawling city before you leave for the next destination.

 Day 4- Exploring the historic town of Freiburg